Lionsberg/lionsberg-wiki/Lionsberg System Design/Lionsberg Core Documents/Lionsberg Invitation/The Invitation, Cycle 1.md

 In 10 years, our lives and our world will look dramatically different.
 Armed with tools 10x more powerful than anything humanity has possessed in history, the vessel of society will rapidly accelerate towards the logical end of the trajectory *we choose.*

-I am deeply concerned that our current trajectory is fundamentally defined by deep patterns of failure, including abjectly corrupt power structures weaponizing deceit and ever-more-powerful force to keep humanity and our planet divided, conquered, and exploited.
+I am deeply concerned that our current trajectory is fundamentally defined by deep patterns of failure, including abjectly corrupt power structures weaponizing deceit and ever-more-powerful tools and technologies to keep humanity and our planet divided, conquered, and exploited.

 There is a significant non-zero probability that the corrupted existing Order is failing, and that what is rising to take its place on the other side of [[Collapse]] and [[World War]] will be *far worse*.